fatiharslan1/AutoLeasingProject/README_EN.md

 ## 🚀 About the Project

 **Auto Leasing** is a web application developed as part of the Database Management Systems course at Düzce University.
-I would like to introduce this project, which I developed with my teammates Muhammet and Uğur.
+I would like to introduce this project, which I developed with my teammates [Muhammed Talha Bulut](https://www.linkedin.com/in/muhammedblt/) ve [Uğur Avşar](https://www.linkedin.com/in/uğur-avşar-471a69231/) .
 We built this project using **C#** and **ASP.NET**, and connected it to a database using **SQL**.
 The server-side database is powered by **Microsoft SQL Server**.

 ---